KAM35 T - Air conditioner GORENJE - Free user manual and instructions

 To cancel Timer On

-Press TIMER ON button again, a "beep" can be heard and the indicator disappears, the TIMER ON mode has been canceled.
+Press the TIMER ON button again, a "beep" can be heard and the indicator disappears, the TIMER ON mode has been canceled.

-NOTE: It is similar to set TIMER OFF, you can make the appliance unit switch off automatically at the time you set.
+NOTE: It is similar to setting TIMER OFF, you can make the appliance unit switch off automatically at the time you set.

 GORENJE KAM35 T - To cancel Timer On - 1